a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 * The security team is very concerned about the unprivileged access to resources in a public cloud.
 They are requiring that only the IT team can deploy resources into the Azure tenant.
 * Woodgrove Bank's finance team is concerned that unmonitored resources may be introduced into the subscription that will incur unnecessary costs.
 The team wants to ensure only approved resources (and sizes) are allowed in the subscription.
 This must be built into the Azure Bicep scripts.
 * The finance team must always be able to analyze costs based on department.
 All resources should be tagged appropriately.
-* The development teams want to have the ability to introduce changes to the production workload to users incrementally.
+* The development teams want to have the ability to introduce changes in the production workload to incrementally.
 This ability does not need to be implemented in _this_ challenge, but it is, nonetheless, a requirement of the development teams and will need to be implemented in future challenges.
 * The business requires that any changes will _not_ affect the availability of the application.
+* Currently, there is a single environment in Azure, and it is used for production.
+The operations and development teams want two separate environments&mdash;one for development and another for production.

 ## Cheat sheet